 (archive)— a completed execution of a scheduled report that was saved to disk

 (email)— a completed execution of a scheduled report that was emailed

 (test)— a schedule test triggered with the Test Email button v2019.2.2+

 Deleting these rows does not affect the main schedule.
 These rows are cleared when the cache is flushed, either automatically or by clicking the Flush icon.

 To edit an existing schedule click the Edit icon at the end of the row.
 Changes to the recurrence pattern will affect all forthcoming run times.
 You can reuse or reset deleted or completed schedules by editing them.
 This will reset their status to Ready.

 To delete a schedule click the Delete icon at the end of the row.
 This sets its status to Deleted.
 If the schedule is already marked as Deleted, this removes the schedule from the list.

-Completed and canceled schedules and archives may be periodically removed from the list.
+Completed and canceled schedules and archives may be periodically removed from the list by the Scheduler Service’s automatic cleanup routine.
 Click Flush to clear the Scheduler cache and remove them immediately.